Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: EXPERIMENTS

-\textbf{Pre-training dataset size.} We also investigate how the size of pre-training data affects the results.
-Precisely, we select more domains from Amazon to build a even larger pre-training dataset (nearly $36.7M$ interactions, $10$ times of the original one).
-From Figure \ref{bigger-pretrain} we can find that: as the size of pre-training dataset increases, \modelname{} achieves even better results.
-It implies the practical usage of our model in real-world system with larger behavioral data.
-In the future, it is worthy to evaluate with larger LMs and expand the pre-training data size to explore whether there are also emergent abilities in recommendation.
+We also investigate how the size of pre-training data affects the results.
+Precisely, we select more domains from Amazon to build an even larger pre-training dataset (nearly $36.7M$ interactions, $10$ times the original one). {Then we pre-train both T5 and FLAN-T5 with this larger pre-training dataset, and fine-tune them on Instruments and Pantry datasets under the exact same setting as the smaller one.
+Specifically, we compare the performance of three sizes of the pre-training dataset, including: ``none'', ``origin'' and ``large'', where ``none'' denotes the vanilla PLM without behavior-aware tuning, ``origin'' reflects the \modelname{} pre-trained on the small pre-training dataset, and ``large'' signifies the \modelname{} with the larger pre-training dataset.}